awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-handler.md

 AWS Lambda treats any non\-null value for the `error` parameter as a handled exception\.

-Note the following:
-+ Regardless of the invocation type specified at the time of the Lambda function invocation \(see [Invoke](API_Invoke.md)\), the callback method automatically logs the string representation of non\-null values of `error` to the Amazon CloudWatch Logs stream associated with the Lambda function\.
+The callback method automatically logs the string representation of non\-null values of `error` to the Amazon CloudWatch Logs stream associated with the Lambda function\.

-+ If the Lambda function was invoked synchronously \(using the `RequestResponse` invocation type\), the callback returns a response body as follows:
-  + If `error` is null, the response body is set to the string representation of `result`\.
-  + If the `error` is not null, the `error` value will be populated in the response body\.
+If the Lambda function was invoked synchronously, the callback returns a response body\.
+If `error` is null, the response body is set to the string representation of `result`\.
+If the `error` is not null, the `error` value will be populated in the response body\.

-**Note**
 When the `callback(error, null)` \(and `callback(error)`\) is called, Lambda will log the first 256 KB of the error object\.
 For a larger error object, AWS Lambda truncates the log and displays the text `Truncated by Lambda` next to the error object\.

 If you are using runtime version 8\.10, you can include the `async` keyword: